Top 5 Personal Loan Rejection Reasons in India & How to Fix Them

 Quick Summary of Top Loan Rejection Reasons

-Having a loan application turned down can cause great disappointment for an applicant.
+Turning down a loan application can cause great disappointment for an applicant.
 There are often solvable causes for this disappointment.
 Here are five of the most common reasons for rejection: Your CIBIL score is too low – banks will have no confidence in your repayment history if you have a score below 700.
 Your existing debt – the bank may see the existence of your existing loans as debt that indicates that you are under financial stress already.
-Your existing debt – the bank may see the existence of your existing loans as debt that indicates that you are under financial stress already.
-You have not submitted complete documents – if you have submitted documents that need a combination of documents that are missing or incorrect it is possible to receive a personal loan rejection in an instant.
-Employment history lacks stability – inconsistent employment history often jeopardizes loan eligibility criteria.

 Loan Amount Asking for too large of a loan amount designation – asking for a loan amount that goes beyond repayment capability is grounds for denial.
 Do not apply for personal loans at multiple banks at once – it will not help your CIBIL score and may prompt concerns.
 Play it smart – work on the basics, plan for the worst-case scenario to improve your chances.
 Want to explore more finance tips and personal loan advice?